 Eat less fish

-Consumer demand for fish is one major driver of overfishing.
+Consumer demand for fish is one major driver of over fishing.
 We can all help by eating less fish.
-Recently a lot of healthy eating advice has emphasized eating more fish.
+Recently a lot of healthy eating advice has emphasised eating more fish.
 In many cases we can achieve a very healthy diet by being largely or entirely plant-based.
 For the conscientious consumer it is important to ensure that we are purchasing ethical fish.
 This means it is sustainable, with adequate welfare considerations.
 We need to encourage retailers to be transparent on where our fish comes from.

 When buying wild caught fish it is important to only purchase fish with a sustainability certification such as MSC.
 However, unlike with some land-based certification schemes such as organic, MSC does not include any welfare considerations.
 Our Europe-wide survey found this to be a significant point of confusion for consumers.
 Ethical shoppers want fish welfare to be taken seriously by brands but there are currently no products that meet this criteria and no certification schemes to support these efforts.